grandivory/ffxi-gearswap/README.md

 ## Status Change
 * If you define `sets.Resting`, it will be equipped when you start resting
 * Otherwise, your steady state gear will be equipped
+* To change the gear that is equipped when a buff is gained or lost, you can define a `mod_buff_change(buff, is_gained, set)` function

 ## Pet Classes
 * If you have a pet out and that pet is mid-action, then gearswap is temporarily disabled - it will not change gear until your pet finishes their action (which makes sure that your pet gear stays on until they finish)